Job Interview Questions About Your Responsibilities

 Then match your qualifications to the job:

-Tie your responsibilities at your current or previous positions in with those listed in that job description.
-By doing this, the employer will see that you have the qualifications necessary to do the job you are interviewing for with his or her organization.
+Tie your responsibilities at your current or previous positions with those listed in that job description.
+This will show the employer that you have the qualifications necessary to do the job you are interviewing for with his or her organization.

 Focus most on your responsibilities that are directly related to the new job's requirements.
 For instance, if you are interviewing for a role that requires management skills, emphasize projects you've led, events you've planned, and people you've managed.
 If you are trying to land a job in a creative field like graphic design or marketing, bring along a portfolio of designs you’ve created for significant project assignments.